sapcc/helm-charts/common/mariadb-galera/README.md

   helm upgrade --install --namespace database mariadb-galera helm --set mariadb.galera.restore.kopia.enabled=true --set mariadb.galera.restore.beforeTimestamp="2023-07-17 13:50:00+CEST" --set mariadb.galera.restore.pointInTimeRecovery=true --values helm/custom/eu-de-2.yaml
   ```
   * a new job pod will be started
-  * restic will query the nearest snapshot id related to the provided timestamp
+  * Kopia will query the nearest snapshot id related to the provided timestamp
   * the MariaDB dump included in the snapshot will be restored
   * the mysql client will import the dump into the first MariaDB node
   * check the recovery logs of the `restore-kopia-*` pod